-Muskox are members of the goat family.
-They’re an arctic survivor with a thick coat consisting of long (up to 36 inches) guard hairs covering a dense winter coat of harvestable warm fur called Qiviut.
+Despite their name, muskox are members of the goat family.
+They’re an ancient species of arctic mammal with a thick outer coat consisting of long (up to 36 inches) guard hairs that cover a dense underfur known as qiviut.
 Qiviut is considered to be one of the warmest materials in the world.

-In the summer of 2010, a Musk Ox calf was rescued from an oil facility in Prudhoe Bay.
-The staff of several different companies in the area assisted with the capture of the orphaned female musk ox.
-These same staff worked with Alaska Department of Fish and Game to relocate the calf to AWCC.
-From here, AWCC’s interns stepped up and took the animal in, nursing it through a couple bugs it had, and working very closely with Large Animal Research through the University of Alaska Fairbanks.
+In the summer of 2019, a muskox calf was rescued from an oil facility in Prudhoe Bay, Alaska.
+The staff of several companies in the area assisted with the capture of the orphaned female muskox after she was separated from her herd during a bear attack.
+The AWCC worked with the Alaska Department of Fish & Game to relocate the calf to our facility.
+After the successful relocation, the AWCC took Artemis in, nursing her to health and working very closely with Large Animal Research Station (LARS) through the University of Alaska Fairbanks.